bogaudio/BogaudioModules/README.md

 #### <a name="follow"></a> FOLLOW

 An envelope follower (a utility that converts its input to a CV proportional to the level of the input's amplitude).
-The DAMP knob and CV (0-10V) affect how many input samples are used to calculate the output -- higher DAMP values effectively slow down and smooth out the response.
-The SCALE knob and CV (0-10V) attenutate the output.
+The DAMP knob and CV (0-10V) affect how quickly the output responds to changes in the input -- higher DAMP values effectively slow down and smooth out the response.

-With DAMP at the minimum setting and SCALE at half, the module is an effective wave rectifier (that is, it outputs the absolute value of the input).
+The GAIN knob and CV (+/-5V) can attenuate or amplify the output.
+Turning the knob counter-clockwise form center will cut the output up to -36dB; turning it clockwise will amplify it up to +12dB.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the IN input.